a16n-dev/react-native-dust/packages/react-native-style-kit/README.md

 pnpm install react-native-style-kit
 ```

-Then you'll need to wrap your app in `<StyleKitProvider>`.
-This provides global values such as theme, safe areas, etc... to style hooks:
+If you want to use theme or runtime values in your stylesheets, you'll need to wrap your app in `<StyleKitProvider>`

 ```tsx
 import { StyleKitProvider } from 'react-native-style-kit';